Discovering the Panasonic JR-200U

 According to Wikipedia and Old-Computers.com there should be three separate square wave channels capable of five octaves.
 JR-100, on the other hand, only had a simple one-channel beeper.
 MESS source code implies that JR-200 might contain a good old PSG, AY-3-8910, but on the circuit board there’s no such thing to be found.
 Some experimenting and ROM disassembly finally revealed the sad state of affairs: there is no sound chip.
 Instead, it’s the clock and I/O chip, MN1271, that produces the beeps.

 Each timer has a control byte and a 8-bit or 16-bit counter.
-The three lowest control bits must contain $6 in order to keep the timer running.
-Any other value will stop the timer.
-The higher bits define the operation mode of the timer (see below).
+The three lowest control bits must contain 6 in order to keep the timer running.
+Any other value will stop the timer (just speculating here that there are probably some unknown pulse counter and edge triggered modes).
+The higher bits define other important parameters (see below).
 Under normal conditions the control byte of E contains $4E.
 The beeper timers’ control byte depends on the octave that is being played back or zero if the channel is off.
 All the timers can generate an IRQ, so in that sense E is not special at all.
 Known control bits so far:

 - 7 — not used (?)